-The study tour will visit centres in Wales and the English borders.
-This three day study tour will focus on how performance recording your sheep flock and genetic selection of both ewes and rams impacts the efficiency and profitability of sheep farm businesses.
+The study tour visited centres in Wales and the English borders and focused on how performance recording your sheep flock and genetic selection of both ewes and rams impacts the efficiency and profitability of sheep farm businesses.

 - how performance recording captures valuable information about flock output;